Inland ridge S-SSW

 Access:

-4WD to the top, the track is not suitable for 2WD and the upper section a challenge for low AWD - Subaru type vehicles.
-Access track begins 30 meters before where the rail trail crosses Diffy Road.
-Take the left past the dam and enter the gate having sent your text to Sam, follow the bend around to the right.
-At the track junction, turn left and follow for 500 meters heading ENE.
-At the Big tree (marked with Blue dot) you will see where Sam is preparing his house site.
-Please pass through being courteous to anyone present and do not park vehicles here as we have done in the past.
-From here, follow the track 600 meters SSE up the slope to the track junction at the fence line.
-Park vehicles under shady pine trees.
-Step over broken fence and launch 30 meters to the south.
-N.B.
-The lower track is marked in red and the upper track is marked in purple.
-The contour drains are rather large and lower clearance 4WD vehicles may bottom out.
+Launch is accessible to 4WD vehicles only.
+The track is not suitable for 2WD and the upper section a challenge for low AWD - Subaru type vehicles.
+The access track begins to the right off Diffy Road, 50 meters before where the rail trail crosses Diffy Road.
+Bear left past the dam and at the junction carry straight on (leftish) to enter the gate marked ‘No Entry’, having first sent your text to Sam.
+Follow the track up the hill towards the new house.
+Use the track to the lower right past the sheds which keeps you clear of the house.
+Proceed with care and greet the owner if you see him.
+Follow the track around to the right and then up the hill.
+Do not park vehicles mid-climb as we have done in the past.
+From the corner, follow the steep track 200 meters SSE up the slope to the track junction at the ridge line taking care of the contour drains.
+Vehicles may be taken through the broken fence and parked in the launch area which is some 30 meters to the south.
+Note, the lower track section is marked in red and the upper track is marked in purple.
+The house site is near the blue dot.

 Landing